litec-hasp/sndbx_node_npm_vscode/README.md

 1. clone project
 2. switch to folder
-3. type `npm build` and then `npm start`
+3. type `npm install` to install all package dependencies
+4. to start the project: (`npm build` and then) `npm start`
-4. a small express-web-service is started at `localhost:3000`
+5. a small express-web-service is started at `localhost:3000`

 # setup - own project